Meets Thu. 2–2:50 PM in SERF 329 Fall quarter, 2018 (SERF is east of and adjacent to Price Center)

 For me personally, I learned at least as much in my explorations outside of class as I did in the formal classroom.
 I almost always had some problem I was chewing on, and my eagerness to understand and make progress drove new discovery.
-What's more, because I had problems in mind (some of which I got stuck trying to solve), when new concepts and tools became available in the classroom, I would think, "Aha!
+What's more, because I had problems in mind (many of which I got stuck trying to solve), when new concepts and tools became available in the classroom, I would think, "Aha!
 That's the piece I've been waiting for!" and I could return to the problem and do it less clumsily than before.
 By having context in mind already, I had carved out space waiting to be filled by classes.
 By exploring the problem before and after new techniques came along, I owned the material.
 It was personal.
 It meant something to me.

 Examples of problems that occupied me during high school and college appear in the list below (not chronological).
 I'm sure I am forgetting numerous lesser problems, but these are the ones that stand out in memory.
 And yes, my tendency to actually carry out these schemes brands me as an experimentalist.
 But just because kid-me did some stupid things does not mean that adult-me condones these activities!